-This right is a mixed right, meaning that some sections are limited while other sections are qualified.
+This right is a mixed right, meaning that some sections of the right are limited while other sections are qualified.

 Type of Right

 Limited Rights

 Limited rights are rights where the specific circumstances in which this right can be lawfully restricted or interfered with are set out in full in the definition of the right itself.